#RHONJ Teresa Giudice In Jeopardy Of Probation Violation?

 “Teresa Giudice is accused by her probation officer of violating the court order with the conditions of her supervised release,” the outlet explained to readers.

 Teresa Giudice was sentenced to a 15-month prison term in 2014, followed by 24 months of supervised probation.
-Meanwhile, her husband Joe received a 41-month prison sentence for the same crimes.
+Meanwhile, her husband, Joe, received a 41-month prison sentence for the same crimes.

 The Daily Mail claimed a “Report on Offender Under Supervision” was filed by Teresa Giudice’s probation officer on May 5, accusing the reality star of being “non-compliant” with the terms of her supervision.
 In the report, the probation officer alleged Giudice was issued a traffic ticket by the Port Authority Police Department for making an illegal turn.